 Why do we have so many remakes?
 Is there any single question—maybe not worded quite exactly like that—that you hear more from horror fans on the Internet?
 I see it asked every single day in one form or another.
 “Why do we have so many remakes?”
 It’s an easy answer, too, which makes how often I see the question so mind-boggling.
 It’s obvious, and it’s obvious in the way you wouldn’t think it would be obvious.
 One of those answers that’s staring you in the face with its painfully solid clarity.

 With that in mind, it’s kind of amazing that there are remakes that actually go unseen.
-Ones that fall by the wayside.
+Those that fall by the wayside.
 Sometimes, they fall flat upon their initial release and gain their audience later on.
+Sometimes, they never get their due.
 Read on for seven surprisingly good remakes that nobody saw!

 All Cheerleaders Die

-Lucky McKee’s remake of his own film, and his most recent movie, has to be one of his most under-seen.
+Lucky McKee’s remake of his own film has to be one of his most under-seen.
 But I loved it.
 I had so much fun with this flick.
 It’s an attempt to go back to the tone and style of titles like Heathers and Buffy, but it’s totally and completely a Lucky McKee production at the same time.

-Steven C. Miller’s very loose remake of Silent Night, Deadly Night is one of the best outright slashers that we’ve had in a very long time.
-It’s over-the-top, but it’s designed to be that way.
-Had it been given a larger release and done well in theaters, it probably would have kept slashers in the cinema for at least a couple more years.
+Steven C. Miller’s very loose remake of Silent Night, Deadly Night is over-the-top, but it’s designed to be that way.
+Had it been given a larger release, it might have actually found an audience.
+Sadly, it remains largely under-seen.

-I know, it’s shocking to list Carrie because it only came out in 2013 and everyone has an opinion on it.
+I know, it’s shocking to list Carrie because everyone has an opinion on it.
 Except I’m not talking about that Carrie.
 Before the 2013 theatrical remake, there was a 2002 TV adaptation starring Angela Bettis of May as the titular character.
 It’s closer to the book in a way that Kimberly Pierce’s film promised, but did not deliver on.

 The Wizard of Gore